ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 In business surveys, some responses can be very large and can distort estimates when such a business is selected.
 Consequently, it is sometimes desireable to reduce the effect of these businesses.
 This is known as outlier treatment.
-This method applies a technique known as one-sided winsorisation.
+This method applies a technique known as one-sided Winsorisation.
 The objective of the method is to introduce a small bias, while reducing the variance.
 This is intended to reduce the mean squared error of the total, a measure of overall accuracy.
 The method works for stratified expansion